- Greg Archuleta

-The centerpiece athletic venue in the state of New Mexico turned 50 this season.
-University Arena, aka WisePies Arena, aka “The Pit” is still the pride and joy of the University of New Mexico athletic department and the Lobos basketball team.
+The centerpiece athletic venue in the state of New Mexico turned 50 recently – Dreamstyle Arena (formerly University Arena and WisePies Arena), aka “The Pit” is still the pride and joy of the University of New Mexico athletic department and the Lobos basketball team.

 Being in the heart of the southwest, most of the fare is available with red and green chile, on hamburgers, hot dogs, nachos, sandwiches and, of course, Mexican food.
 There are multiple stands in the concourse area with about five different types of food.
 Credit cards are accepted and welcomed.